When considering a slam, you

 to show one, etc.).

-Roman Keycard Blackwood -- 4NT for aces + trump king
+Roman Keycard Blackwood -- 4NT for

-This is a variation of standard
+is a variation of standard Blackwood.

-trump king is considered an ace with the following responses:
+Using this convention, the trump king is considered an ace with the

-It is also possible to ask about the queen in your
+It is also possible to ask

-agreed suit and discover which kings partner holds.
-While this is a very useful convention, it
+holds.
+While this is a very useful

-your card.
+adding it to your card.

 The Gerber 4